wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/EntraID-Protection.md

 ### 2.1 Testing the policy: Block access for user logins outside trusted location
 I then initiated a login from the U.K., which is outside of the `named locations` we set earlier.
 This correctly appeared with status `Failure`, in the `Users | Sign-in logs`.
 ![image](https://github.com/user-attachments/assets/2a02b62e-dcf2-4f03-9114-4b55093d7880)
 There is no high-level “alert” to be triggered because Microsoft saw this as a policy success, not a security escalation.
+However if connected to `Microsoft Sentinel`, we could create analytical rules for this kind of policy violation.

+### 3. Conditional Acess Policy: